-We represent The Private Investor Coalition, Inc. (the "Coalition"), a coalition of 48 single family offices.
-1 The Coalition is submitting this letter to request that the Commodity Futures Trading Commission (the "Commission") adopt an exclusion from the commodity "pool" definition, thereby excluding operators from commodity pool operator ("CPO") registration, and an exemption from commodity trading advisor ("CTA") registration for single family offices (the "Family Office Exclusion").
-Unless otherwise specified, the term "family office" as used in this letter refers to a single family office.
-The Coalition strongly supports the adoption of a Family Office Exclusion as soon as possible because the Commission recently adopted final rules (the "Final Rules") that repeal the exemption from CPO registration under Rule 4.13(a)(4) and the accompanying exemption from CTA registration under Rule 4.14(a)(8)(i)(D).
+Northern is submitting this letter to request that the Commodity Futures Trading Commission (the "Commission") adopt an exclusion from the commodity "pool" definition, thereby excluding operators from commodity pool operator ("CPO") registration, and an exemption from commodity trading advisor ("CTA") registration for family offices (the "Family Office Exclusion").
+Northern strongly supports the adoption of a Family Office Exclusion as soon as possible because the Commission recently adopted final rules (the "Final Rules") that repeal the exemption from CPO registration under Rule 4.13(a)(4) and the accompanying exemption from CTA registration under Rule 4.14(a)(8)(i)(D).